code-423n4/2024-03-abracadabra-money/README.md

 - Does most of your code generally use composition or inheritance?: Inheritance
 - How many external calls?: 10
 - What is the overall line coverage percentage provided by your tests?: 60
-- Is this an upgrade of an existing system?: True - MIMSwap + MagicLP oracle to be use for Cauldrons.
+- Is this an upgrade of an existing system?: True - MIMSwap + MagicLP oracle to be used for Cauldrons.
 Blast Versions of the MIMSwap/DegenBox/CauldronV4 contracts to allow yields (mostly inherited except BlastMagicLP), MultiReward with Locking, BlastOnboarding (an LLE to bootstrap liquidity for MIMSwap launch) and an Upgrade implementation for the BlastOnboarding: BlastOnboardingBoot to bootstrap the liquidity and allow users to claim their LP share and stake automatically
 - Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): AMM, Uses L2, Multi-Chain, ERC-20 Token
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
+- Is there a need to understand a separate part of the codebase / get context to audit this part of the protocol?: False
 - Please describe required context:
 - Does it use an oracle?: Chainlink
 - Describe any novel or unique curve logic or mathematical models your code uses: MIMSwap is a fork of dodo v2